Friday, July 29, 2016

 Sofa and throw cushions - Francisco Avalos

-When asked nicely Francisco will even do girlie stuff like create tailored decorator cushions, although he prefers larger jobs.
 Francisco is located on Avenida Martinez Ross, south of Dental Splash, just before Delfino’s Veterinary Clinic on the same side of the road.
 His building is orange, as are some of his vintage dune buggies, and his favourite pair of shorts.
 We think he likes the colour.
 Francisco opens after ten-thirty in the morning and works late into the cooler part of the evening.

-Santiago Aguilar's appliance repairs - or get your teeth fixed!
+Santiago Aguilar's appliance repairs and dentist!

-Canela greeting Lawrie at Orlando's Golf Cart Repairs
+Canela greeting Lawrie at Orlando's Golf Cart

 Again, no sign.
 He is just a few doors north of Santiago’s property.
-Currently the white-painted metal gate is about the only indication of where he is located, oh, and the collection of golf carts in his driveway or on the street.
+Currently, the white-painted metal gate is about the only indication of where he is located, oh, and the collection of golf carts in his driveway or on the street.

-Canela (Cinnamon) the big watch dog will loudly announce your arrival, but once the gates are open she is very friendly.
+Canela (Cinnamon), the big watchdog, will loudly announce your arrival, but once the gates are open, she is very friendly.
 998-259-8612 is Orlando’s cell number, and he is fluent in English.

-Pepe - Aluminum, windows and glass
+Pepe Aluminium, windows, and glass

 A little further on the same street, on the same side – do you see a pattern emerging here? – is our favourite window and glass guy, Pepe, otherwise known as Jose Alfonso Martinez Angeles.
 He is the owner of Alucripepe Aluminios y Cristales.

-Both he and his son Pepe Jr., are delightful to deal with.
-Pleasant, fast working, and fluent in English which makes explaining intricate details a lot easier.
+Both he and his son Pepe Jr. are delightful to deal with.
+Pleasant, fast working, and fluent in English, which makes explaining intricate details a lot easier.

-Pepe's guys delivering our refrigerator 2015
+Pepe's guys delivered our refrigerator in 2015

 They also operate a sideline of picking up heavy items in Cancun and transporting them to Isla, or moving furniture, or removing old appliances.

-You can find them across the street from the elementary school past Isla Brewing, and Comex the paint store.
+You can find them across the street from the elementary school, past Isla Brewing, and the Comex paint store.
 Pepe Sr.’s cell number is 998-143-8825

 And then there are the metal fabricators who are located on a corner lot nearer to the Super X-Press in the La Gloria neighbourhood.
 These folks can create or fix pretty much anything metal.
 Be darned if we can remember their names.
-(His nick-name is Pavon.)
+(His nickname is Pavon.)
 And we don’t have their cell number either.
-Usually we just drive over with the piece or part that needs to be repaired or replaced and the next day drive back to pick it up.
+Usually, we just drive over with the piece or part that needs to be repaired or replaced, and the next day, drive back to pick it up.

-Metal fabricators in La Gloria colonia - Pavon.
+Metal fabricators in La Gloria colonia, Pavon.

-Apparently the no-sign thing does work for business owners, however new islanders will have to do a bit of detective work to find the right person to solve a particular problem.
+Apparently, the no-sign thing does work for business owners; however, new islanders will have to do a bit of detective work to find the right person to solve a particular problem.

 Ask any islander, and we will probably all have different answers for the people we prefer.